-Managers at the hospital treating Mr S applied to the Court of Protection for permission to use 'proportionate restraint' to allow an operation.
+Managers at the hospital treating Mr S applied to the Court of Protection for permission to use 'proportionate restraint' to allow an operation

 On 25th May, Mrs Justice Parker found that if Mr S persisted in refusing treatment, doctors could restrain the patient during dialysis

 .
 However, the judge accepted that should Mr S pull away from the dialysis machine during the 3-hour procedure, which could cause a potentially fatal embolism, action would need to be taken.

-She also noted that Mr S's family supported the hospital's legal move, since he lacked the capacity to make decisions about his medical condition.
+She also noted that Mr S's family supported the hospital's legal move, since he lacked the capacity to make decisions about his medical condition